 30 Jun 3 Tips to Bookkeeping Better: Businesses

-If you are pondering where did the that “big check” go you just received, you may need to rethink your approach to record keeping.
-Not knowing if you are reaching your initial “for profit” purpose is stressful and is one of the many negative outcomes of weak accounting processes.
+You must know your company’s revenues and expenses.
+Not knowing if your business is profitable is stressful and is one of the many outcomes of weak accounting processes.
 Note the below tips that are a start to your journey of using better bookkeeping processes within your business:

-- Set standard bookkeeping policies for your business such as the accounting of income and expenses is mandatory, a deadline for submission of expense reports, separation of duties within accounts receivable and payable, etc.
+- Set standard bookkeeping policies for your company.
+Accounting for revenues and expenses is mandatory.
+Document your business’s processes for submission of expense reports (expense management), separation of duties within accounts receivable and payable, internal controls over financial reporting, inventory management, etc.

 - Choose software that is understandable and reliable.
-Be familiar with basic accounting terms such as accrual versus cash, capitalize, equity, etc. Add a bank feed to your check register to enhance accuracy and save time on data-entry.
+Become familiar with basic accounting terms such as accrual versus cash, capitalization, equity, etc. Add a bank feed to your check register to enhance accuracy and save time on data entry.

-- Be involved in the bookkeeping process by reviewing your bank statements, reconciliation of the book versus bank balances and the bookkeeping software’s built-in reports at your weekly financial meeting.
+- Be involved in the bookkeeping process by reviewing your bank statements, reconciling the book versus bank balances and running financial reports.

-Bookkeeping is a partnership that your business cannot live without.
+Bookkeeping is a workflow that your company must implement.
 Use bookkeeping as a frame of reference to evaluate the growth of your business.
-Best wishes!